japinol7/the-codemaster/README.md

         > Questions you will not get an answer from this demo:
 			> Will Pac get Kaede's hand from her father?
 			> What is really happening in Kaito's kingdom?
-			> Who is the CodeMaster and what he has to do with all this?
+			> Who is the CodeMaster and what does he have to do with all this?